kohirens/tmpltoapp/README.md

 # Bootup

-Start a new project from a template.
-A template is simply a folder with files, with each file processed as a Go template.
+Start a project from a template.

+NOTICE: Name change pending... "start-from-tmpl" to make it obvious what this tool does.

 ## Description

-A template is just a folder with files.
-Each file will be processed as a Go template.
-Data can be passed to the template/context through a JSON file that you supply.
+Use this tool to start a new project from a template.
+A template is a folder with files, with each file processed as a Go template.
+Data for the template can be passed to the template/context by passing the path to a JSON file, where the keys will be used to fill in placeholders.
+Placeholders refer to the values that need to be filled in when a file is process as a Go template.

-Templates can be local folders or URLs (to zip files).
+Templates can be supplied as a local folder or URL to zip file.
 See an examples:

 [test.tmpl](https://github.com/kohirens/bootup-test.tmpl)
 [web.go.tmpl](https://github.com/kohirens/web.go.tmpl)